-Acne plagues many of us from our early teenage years to late into adulthood.
+Acne plagues many of us from our early teenage years to late adulthood.
 Now there is a new treatment that can truly shine light and clear your skin.
 The AC Dual treatment from the Venus Versa (Venus Concepts) uses a combined red light and blue light wavelength to treat active acne.
-It is a non-invasive procedure that uses light in the blue wavelength range of 405-420 nm to kill the Propionobacterium acnes or P. acnes bacteria in skin.
+It is a non-invasive procedure that uses light in the blue wavelength range of 405-420 nm to kill the Propionibacterium acnes or P. acnes bacteria in the skin.

 WHAT DOES THE RED LIGHT DO?

 The red light treatment penetrates deeper (630-940 nm) but is less effective at killing bacteria.
 Red light also causes the release of molecules that produce new blood vessels and collagen, which aid in healing.

 WHAT DOES THE BLUE LIGHT DO?